The Great Gatsby: Television

-Gatsby has been recast multiple times as a short-form television movie.
+Gatsby has been retold as a short-form television movie multiple times.
 The first was in 1955 as an NBC episode for Robert Montgomery Presents starring Robert Montgomery, Phyllis Kirk, and Lee Bowman.
 The episode was directed by Alvin Sapinsley.
 In 1958, CBS filmed another adaptation as an episode of Playhouse 90, also titled The Great Gatsby, which was directed by Franklin J. Schaffner and starred Robert Ryan, Jeanne Crain and Rod Taylor.
 Most recently, the novel was adapted as an A&E movie in 2000.
 The Great Gatsby was directed by Robert Markowitz and starred Toby Stephens as Gatsby, Mira Sorvino as Daisy, and Paul Rudd as Nick.